Kennedy Space Center Visitor Complex: Attractions

 Included in the base admission is tour-bus transportation to Launch Complex 39 and the surrounding KSC property, and the Apollo/Saturn V Center.
-Previously, it used to include admission to the Astronaut Hall of Fame, 6 mi to the west.
+Previously, it also included admission to the Astronaut Hall of Fame, 6 mi to the west.
 That building is now closed and the U.S. Astronaut Hall of Fame resides in a new exhibit at the visitor complex, Heroes & Legends.

+Since summer of 2025, the bus tour includes a visit to a four-story observation tower The Gantry at LC-39, which provides a 360° view of the entire site with launch pads, and visitors are able to take part in various interactive experiences at the Earth Information Center.
+An outdoor playground is available as well.

 Buses carry visitors from the visitor complex to Launch Complex 39 and to the Banana Creek launch viewing area behind the Apollo/Saturn V Center.